xc93/k-performance-testing-framework/README.md

-We test and compare the performance of the LLVM-backend of K with other programming languages, rewriting systems, and language semantics frameworks.
+This is a simple bash-based framework that helps to test the performance of K executing programs.
 Please refer to the README files in each sub-directory for manuals.